 No, these dogs are not blue in the real sense of the word, so don't imagine them as being Smurf blue or electric blue.
-The word blue in this case refers to the dilution of the black coat color, which gives these dogs an attractive grayish hue that draws the attention of many people in search of an unusual looking Doberman.
+The word blue, in this case, refers to the dilution of the black coat color, which gives these dogs an attractive grayish hue that draws the attention of many people in search of an unusual-looking Doberman.

 Dobermans are known to come in several coat colors.
 The American Kennel Club lists four coat colors for this breed: black and rust, blue and rust, fawn (isabella) and rust, and red and rust.
 The rust markings are typically found above each eye, on the muzzle, throat and fore chest, on all legs and feet, and below the tail.
 While Dobermans can also come in a white color, this coat color is not accepted as standard.

-The blue Doberman coat color is the result of a gene that inhibits full pigmentation causing dilution.
+The blue Doberman coat color is the result of a gene that inhibits full pigmentation, which causes dilution.
 Therefore, instead of appearing black with rust markings, Dobermans with the dilution gene will appear blue with rust markings.
 According to the Doberman Pinscher Club of America, dilution is a recessive gene.
 Every Doberman is equipped with a pair of color genes (black B or red b) and a pair of dilution factor genes (dd).
 A blue coat color is possible when a "black" Doberman (BB or Bb) has both dilution genes present (dd).

-While the blue and also the fawn coat color (which is also a diluted color, in this case, a dilution of red) were considered in the past to be undesirable gene mutations, nowadays, these coat colors are fully accepted.
-Today, many blue and fawn Dobermans are successfully registered and even shown in the show ring, even though they might not be as common as other coat colors due to the difficulties in maintaining their coat.
+While the blue and fawn coat color (which is also a diluted color, in this case, a dilution of red) were considered in the past to be undesirable gene mutations, nowadays, these coat colors are fully accepted.
+Today, many blue and fawn Dobermans are successfully registered and are shown in the show ring, even though they might not be as common as other coat colors due to the difficulties in maintaining their coat.
 Read on to learn about what troubles these coat colors are prone to.

 Symptoms of Blue Doberman Syndrome

-Blue Doberman syndrome, also known as blue balding syndrome, or more generally, Color Mutant Alopecia, is a condition that affects blue Dobermans but can also be found in many other breeds with diluted coats.
+Blue Doberman syndrome, also known as blue balding syndrome, or more generally, color mutant alopecia, is a condition that affects blue Dobermans but can also be found in many other breeds with diluted coats.
 But exactly what is blue Doberman syndrome?

 Treatment of Blue Doberman Syndrome